AndNijaz/AndNijaz/README.md

 - 🌱 I’m currently learning ReactJS / Next.js
 - 👯 I’m looking to collaborate with IT Startup companies
 - 💬 Ask me about everything
-- 🥅 2023 Goals: Gain high level knowledge in React
+- 🥅 2024 Goals: Stay happy and keep learning magic by coding in React
-- ⚡ Fun fact: Booklover
+- ⚡ Fun fact: Freelance, Booklover, Karate Black Belt, Runner

 ### Connect with me: